PennyLaneAI/pennylane-lightning/doc/lightning_kokkos/installation_hpc.rst

 Install Lightning-Kokkos
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Lightning-Qubit needs to be 'installed' by ``pip`` before Lightning-Kokkos.
-This can be installed from source as follows.
+Before Lightning-Kokkos can be installed, Lightning-Qubit needs to be installed via ``pip``.
+It can be installed from source as follows:

 .. code-block:: bash